-We implement the following human rights due diligence process with the aim of preventing and mitigating the adverse impacts that the business activities of the Asahi Group have on society.
-Also note that our human rights due diligence process is pursued in accordance with the United Nations' Guiding Principles on Business and Human Rights.
+The Asahi Group implements the following human rights due diligence process in order to respect the human rights of all stakeholders affected by our business activities.
+This due diligence process is pursued in accordance with the United Nations’ Guiding Principles on Business and Human Rights.

 Overall Image of Our Human Rights Due Diligence

 Determining Priorities in Responding to Human Rights Risks